Global majority: Terminology

+By country

 Canada

-The term visible minority is a legal term used in different sectors of the Canadian government, and has been defined by Employment Equity Act as "someone (other than an Indigenous person...) who is non-white in colour/race, regardless of place of birth."
+The term visible minority is a legal term used in different sectors of the Canadian government, and has been defined by the Employment Equity Act as "someone (other than an Indigenous person...) who is non-white in colour/race, regardless of place of birth."
 The term is likewise used by Statistics Canada, although it is currently under consultative review.

 In certain parts of Canada, like Vancouver and Toronto, "visible minorities" make up the majority of the population.
 Advocates of "global majority" argue that the term "visible minority" creates a racialized group, in contrast with the white Canadian population.